 Includes a searchable database of information on postmarket studies and clinical trials for drugs and biological products.

 - Rare Diseases Program

 Includes information about the Office of Drug Evaluation IV, which regulates over-the counter (OTC) drugs.
 OTC drug products are those drugs that are available to consumers without a prescription.

-- Labeling Development Team
+- Labeling Policy Team